cyn1x/Iconoclast/README.md

 # Overview

-Iconoclast is a game engine written in C++.
+Iconoclast is a game engine currently being written in C++.

 ## Installation